 The most dangerous proposition, however, as Dr. Jana pointed out during the time was the prospect of one contracting the virus and becoming the super spreader in the already closed quarters that the sex workers live in.
 As DMSC spearheads information dissemination on hand hygiene, spotting and reporting symptoms, and social distancing during COVID-19, the organization was also in the preparation of facilitating its own secure quarantine facilities at Baruipur, Durgapur, and Cooch Behar where the sex workers were not and are still not subject to further stigma.
 Another problem is a reportedly non-aggressive rate of testing in the state.

-Though prostitution is not legalized in India, Sonagachi (and similar areas in Mumbai and Delhi) has survived in the state through successive communist and pro-poor regimes.
+Though sex work is not legalized in India, Sonagachi (and similar areas in Mumbai and Delhi) has survived in the state through successive communist and pro-poor regimes.
 A disease like COVID-19, which spreads through droplets of humans naturally entails social distancing as a coping mechanism—prohibiting human-to-human contact within one meter.
 But the very nature of the job sex workers is a performative of the intimate.

 The basis of the marginalization of sex workers stems from prejudice against the nature of their profession, thought of as “lowly” or “indecent”—guided by a privileged discourse of morality.
 An allusion to Sonagachi or its local nomenclature nishiddho polli (forbidden territories)—would leave many a Bengali bhadrolok-bhadromohila red-faced, and yet, ironically—as per ritual a priest must go the brothels to collect Punya Mati (blessed soil) needed to make Durga idols in Kumortuli before every Durga Pujo.